minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 functionality required to properly upgrade previously installed packages.

-To use your existing databases with the new installation, you will need to copy the contents of the old data directory to the new data directory.
+To use your existing databases with the new installation, you'll need to copy the contents of the old data directory to the new data directory.
 Make sure that neither the old server nor the new one is running when you do this.
 After you have copied over the MySQL database